mark-hahn/fjs/README.md

 *Async Execution*

 Javascript requires nested callback functions in order to handle asynchronous activity.
 FJS requires no callback functions.
 There are two primitive words, `cb` and `wait`, that allow the code to pause waiting for async results.
-When there is a function that requires a callback argument, you simply use the `cb` word.

-`cb` is a function that creates a special callback function internally that has the complete execution context bound to it.
+When there is a function that requires a callback argument, you simply use the `cb` word.  `cb` is a function that creates a special callback function that has the complete execution context bound to it.
 This is called a "continuation".
 After the async function is called the FJS execution continues without any delay.
 When a `wait` word is encountered the execution of that context is halted.

 Later, when the aync javascript function calls the callback, the internal FJS cb-generated function restarts the FJS execution where the `wait` word paused, using the context it had before.
 The results passed to the cb-generated function are pushed on the stack.
 This example calls the node fs.readFile function and then prints the text that was read.